ruabmbua/msi_klm/README.md

 tell udev to reload its rules with the command *udevadm control --reload-rules*, or just restart your computer.

+#### Install required compilers and tools

 The next step is the installation of the rust compiler suite, and its included build tool.
 To do that head over to [https://www.rust-lang.org/install.html](https://www.rust-lang.org/install.html) and follow the instructions.
 I recommend the current stable version.

+Also the GNU C compiler is required on the system, to build the application.
+Install it with your systems package manager.
+The package is probably called *gcc*.

+Last software, which is required is git.
+Also install it with your systems package manager.

+#### Download and compilation

-Next clone the repository onto your local machine (you will need git), by typing in the command *git clone https://github.com/ruabmbua/msi_klm.git*.
+Clone the repository onto your local machine, by typing in the command *git clone https://github.com/ruabmbua/msi_klm.git*.
 Change into the new created folder and run *cargo build --release*.
 This should build the library and command line utility with all its dependencies, and leave a statically linked binary at *target/release/msi_klm*.
 Copy that to */usr/local/bin/msi_klm*, and the installation is finished.
+For the last copy operation super user rights are required.

 ### Usage